How to evaluate your user stories using the INVEST criteria

 1. Independent: User Stories should be written so they can be developed and tested independently of other stories.
 This allows for greater flexibility in the development process and helps to avoid unnecessary dependencies.

 3. Valuable: User Stories should provide value to the end user.
 This value can be in the form of a new feature, an improvement to an existing feature, or a bug fix.
+Ultimately, the goal is to build an exceptional product.
+You can see examples of the valuable features we’ve built in our portfolio of work.

 4. Estimable: User Stories should be written in a way that allows the development team to estimate the amount of effort required to complete them.